-Since 1900, a lot of water has flowed under the bridge.
-This nation has dealt with such issues as the Panama Canal, trust-busting, the "New Woman," the Pinchot-Ballinger affair, the "New Freedom," women's suffrage, the Lusitania disaster, "Over There," the Red Scare, the "return to normalcy," the Scopes trial, Babe Ruth, the Crash, the Hundred Days, Social Security, Court-packing, the China Incident, Munich, Pearl Harbor, D-Day, the Fair Deal, Korea, the Sputnik scare, the New Frontier, Freedom Rides, the War on Poverty, escalation, Spiro Agnew, the Yom Kippur War, Watergate, WIN buttons, abortion, the Olympic boycott, the Reagan tax cut, the arrival of the pc, the Reagan-Gorbachev summits, the Gulf War, the end of the Cold War, 9-11, the invasions of Iraq and Afghanistan, the 2008 crash...

-To make sense of all of this, sort it all out by thinking strategically.
+As we deal with such issues as the Panama Canal, trust-busting, the "New Woman," the Pinchot-Ballinger affair, the "New Freedom," women's suffrage, the Lusitania disaster, "Over There," the Red Scare, the "return to normalcy," the Scopes trial, Babe Ruth, the Crash, the Hundred Days, Social Security, Court-packing, the China Incident, Munich, Pearl Harbor, D-Day, the Fair Deal, Korea, the Sputnik scare, the New Frontier, Freedom Rides, the War on Poverty, escalation, Spiro Agnew, the Yom Kippur War, Watergate, WIN buttons, abortion, the Olympic boycott, the Reagan tax cut, Reagan-Gorbachev summits, the Gulf War, and the end of the Cold War, sort it all out by thinking strategically.
 What major themes are these facts part of?
 Keep in mind such questions as what would have been the best policies for fighting the Depression and what impact the Korean War had on U. S. Cold War strategy.
 Specific details are best absorbed this way, and they will mean more to you if they are put together into your own overall ideas of American history.
 What you will remember from the course a year or five years from now will not be Dwight Eisenhower's victory margin in 1952 but that he helped preserve the New Deal's reforms and signaled the Republican party's acceptance of them.